Ofer Winter: Brigadier General roles

-On July 13, 2016, he was promoted to the rank of brigadier general and appointed Chief of Staff of the Central Command, a position he held until September 2018.
-On October 11, 2018, he was appointed Military Secretary to the Minister of Defense.
+On 13 July 2016, he was promoted to the rank of brigadier general and appointed Chief of Staff of the Central Command, a position he held until September 2018.
+On 11 October 2018, he was appointed Military Secretary to the Minister of Defense.
 During his tenure, he served under Defense Ministers Avigdor Lieberman, Benjamin Netanyahu, Naftali Bennett, and Benny Gantz.
-He served in this role until July 2, 2020.
-On August 9, 2020, he was appointed commander of the Fire Formation.
-On June 9, 2021, the Chief of Staff, Aviv Kohavi, reprimanded him for a conversation he had with Knesset member Naftali Bennett without approval and without reporting it to his superiors, contrary to IDF regulations prohibiting direct contact between servicemen and elected officials.
-He completed his role in the Fire Formation on September 21, 2022, and went to study at Reichman University.
+He served in this role until 2 July 2020.
+On 9 August 2020, he was appointed commander of the Fire Formation.
+On 9 June 2021, the Chief of Staff, Aviv Kohavi, reprimanded him for a conversation he had with Knesset member Naftali Bennett without approval and without reporting it to his superiors, contrary to IDF regulations prohibiting direct contact between servicemen and elected officials.
+He completed his role in the Fire Formation on 21 September 2022, and went to study at Reichman University.

+Winter was not promoted in May 2023.

-In 2023, on the morning of October 7 attack, upon receiving the first reports of the surprise attack by the Hamas organization, he arrived on his own initiative at the front, joined the fighters in the Be'eri area, and participated in a battle in which 11 terrorists were killed.
+In 2023, on the morning of 7 October attack, upon receiving the first reports of the surprise attack by the Hamas organization, he arrived on his own initiative at the front, joined the fighters in the Be'eri area, and participated in a battle in which 11 militants were killed.

-On May 8, 2024, the Chief of Staff, Herzi Halevi, informed Winter of the end of his service in the IDF.
+On 8 May 2024, the Chief of Staff, Herzi Halevi, informed Winter of the end of his service in the IDF.

+Political career

+Winter was offered a reserved slot on the Likud list, which he declined.

+Winter announced in mid-August that he would launch a new political party at an event at SHALVA Center in Jerusalem on 25 August, ahead of the 2026 Israeli legislative election, after advertising its launch in billboards along Ayalon Highway and online.
+He published a video that called for mass emigration from Gaza as a solution for the enclave, a topic which was also brought up during the launch of the party, which is named Amcha Yisrael.
+The party list includes Arab-Israeli advocacy activist Yoseph Haddad, former Jerusalem deputy mayor Fleur Hassan-Nahoum, and the economist Ronen Bondero.

 Personal life

-Winter resides in Mitzpe Netofa, married to Revital and father of eight.
+Winter resides in Mitzpe Netofa, is married to Revital, and is the father of eight children.
 One of his daughters is married to the son of Ofek Buchris.